A visit to Harry Potter's birthplace

 July 7th 2016

 I am sitting in the corner of the Elephant House, a little coffee shop in Edinburgh, Scotland.
 Looking through the windows of the Elephant House you can see the black rock supporting Edinburgh castle, it is quite a sight on this rainy summer day.

-The place is quite welcoming, bright colors on the walls, books about elephants, quite a lot of plants and comfortable seats.
+The place is quite welcoming, bright colours on the walls, books about elephants, quite a lot of plants and comfortable seats.
 A big old clock hangs on the walls and soft music is playing the background.
-People come and leave and I am absorbed in my revererie, day dreaming, thinking about the world of Harry Potter created by J.K Rowling.
+People come and leave and I am absorbed in my reverie, daydreaming, thinking about the world of Harry Potter created by J.K Rowling.